Does this section apply to us?

 - While all transfers have to be considered, you may want to prioritise transfers of large volumes of data, transfers of special category data or criminal convictions and offences data, and your business-critical transfers.

-- Consider how you may continue to receive these transfers lawfully after exit date.
+- Consider how you may continue to receive these transfers lawfully at the end of the transition period.
 Usually the simplest way to provide an appropriate safeguard for a restricted transfer from the EEA to the UK is to enter into standard contractual clauses with the sender of the personal data.

 We have an interactive tool to help you decide: Do I need to use standard contractual clauses for transfers from the EEA to the UK?
 We also have template contracts you can use: